 The 90s was a decade jam-packed with classic role playing games.
 And enough of those were released on the Super Nintendo that it is often remembered as the RPG console, although I frequently defend the Sega Genesis RPGs.

-Although I frequently defend the Sega Genesis RPGs, the SNES had such an amazing collection of games that it’s impossible to overlook them.
+The Super NES has such an amazing collection of role playing games that even I find it impossible to overlook them.
 The SNES RPGs continued older franchises and introduced new ones.
-Together, the series developed on this system would attract new fans and dominate the global market.
+The series developed on the Super NES would attract new fans and dominate the global market.
 In fact, many of the major series are still alive and kicking today!

 As much as I wanted to write a shorter list of games, it wouldn’t be fair.
 So many of the games are so close to one another in quality that it feels like an insult not to mention them in some way.
 That’s why I’ve come up with a list of the top 20 SNES RPGs.

 I have some specific criteria that I used to inform my ranking system.
 Basically, I looked at graphics, sound, story, playability, and overall entertainment.
 The last one there is the X factor and it’s probably where some personal bias can sneak in.